cs-4241-2023/a3-persistence/README.md

 7. express.urlencoded(): Express.urlencoded() is another essential middleware for handling incoming data.
 It parses incoming URL-encoded data, enabling the application to process form submissions and other URL-encoded payloads effectively.

 ## Challenges Faced:

-1. User Authorization: It was important to guarantee the authenticity of responses from GitHub to prevent unauthorized access.
+**1. User Authorization**: It was important to guarantee the authenticity of responses from GitHub to prevent unauthorized access.
 Striking the right balance between user-friendly login processes and robust security measures was a smooth task.
 Ensuring that users attempting to log in were legitimate GitHub users while maintaining a seamless user experience was a complex challenge.

-2. Authentication Callback Handling: Managing the intricacies of authentication callback handling proved to be one of the most demanding challenges.
+**2. Authentication Callback Handling**: Managing the intricacies of authentication callback handling proved to be one of the most demanding challenges.
 GitHub OAuth authentication relies on a callback mechanism, and ensuring its correct configuration and secure handling of incoming data was crucial.
 Dealing with the asynchronous nature of callbacks and redirecting users appropriately added an extra layer of complexity.

-3. Middleware Integration: Integrating multiple middleware packages, including custom middleware, was necessary for the application's functionality.
+**3. Middleware Integration**: Integrating multiple middleware packages, including custom middleware, was necessary for the application's functionality.
 This process required careful consideration of the order of middleware execution, ensuring they worked seamlessly together, and managing potential conflicts or compatibility issues.

 ## Technical Achievements
 - Tech Achievement 1: Implemented GitHub OAuth authentication using Passport.js, providing users with a secure and streamlined login experience.